Amoghdatascience/Lung-Disease-Prediction/README.md

 Result<br>
 The result of the model evaluation including accuracy for each class will be displayed.
 The result will predict whether a person has COVID-19 ,Lung Opacity ,Viral Pneumonia or it is normal from their Chest X-Ray (CXR) scan by image classification using Convolutional Neural Network.

+The most important step in any Data Science project is the model deployment.
+We have a lot of options in python for deploying our model.
+Some popular frameworks are Flask and Django.
+But the issue with using these frameworks is that we should have some knowledge of HTML, CSS, and JavaScript.
+Keeping these prerequisites streamlit was being used for model deployment.<br>